adrianocastro189/multi-targets/README.md

    * **Adding the current target with a command:** When the target is selected, type `/multitargets addt` to add the name of the current target to the target list
-* Once the first name is added to the target list, the addon will automatically create a macro called **MultiTargetsMacro** with the arrows and an aim icon.
-Just drag this macro to your action bar.
+* There will be a macro called **MultiTargetsMacro** with arrows and an aim icon when you open the Macro dialog (`/m`).
+Just drag this macro to your action bar and associate a key binding to it if you want.
-* Now it's a matter of spamming the macro key binding to rotate through the names in the target list.
+* Now it's a matter of spamming the macro key binding and the addon will rotate the next targets in the list, marking it with a raid marker

 ## Available commands